KattyBaird/DECIDE-app/README.md

 This repository is also used to store the Markdown pages served as static content within the app.

-These pages, and associated resources like images, are stored directly under the *infopages/md* sub-folder.
-There is also a text file in that folder - *menu.txt* - which defines the Infomation pages menu within the app.
+These markdown pages are stored in the *infopages/md* folder.

 The first line of each markdown page must have a comment on the first line the provides the page title used